jitsi/jitsi-meet-spot/README.md

 ## Contributing

 Contributions are definitely welcome!
-If reporting an issue or suggesting features, please do provide steps to reproduce and mention if the issue is consistently reproduceable.
+If reporting an issue or suggesting features, please do provide steps to reproduce and mention if the issue is consistently reproducible.
 If contributing a pull request, the build scripts used for development should automatically be running to ensure (one day) tests are passing and styling is in compliance.

 ## Docker